-- A student who has earned a cumulative GPA of 2.00-2.49 at the undergraduate level may receive conditional acceptance into the graduate program. - A student who is admitted based on the completion of a bachelor degree from an unaccredited college may receive conditional acceptance into the graduate program (see guidelines below). - A transfer student who has earned a cumulative GPA of 2.00-2.99 GPA at the graduate level will receive conditional acceptance into the graduate program.
+• A student whose official transcripts reflect a cumulative GPA of 2.00-2.49 at the undergraduate level may receive conditional acceptance into the graduate program, and will be required to complete an academic success plan with the Graduate Specialist prior to admission.

+- A student whose official transcripts reflect the completion of a bachelor degree from an unaccredited college may receive conditional acceptance into the graduate program (see guidelines below). - A transfer student who has earned a cumulative GPA of 2.00-2.99 GPA at the graduate level may receive conditional acceptance into the graduate program.
+Conditionally accepted students will be required to complete an academic success plan with the Graduate Specialist prior to admission.

 Students who are conditionally accepted must achieve a cumulative GPA of 3.00 in the first semester of graduate study at Grace Christian University, after which the normal policy for Satisfactory Academic Progress will apply.
-If the student does not receive a cumulative GPA of 3.00 in the first semester of graduate work, he or she may be suspended for a period of one semester.
-A suspended student will need to apply for re-entry in order to continue in the program.
+If the student does not receive a cumulative GPA of 3.00 in the first semester of graduate work, he or she may be academically suspended.
+After a period of one semester (approximately six months), the suspended student may apply for readmission to the program.